End-to-End Dense Video Grounding via Parallel Regression: Method

-As shown in Figure \ref{fig3}, the pipeline of our proposed PRVG consists two steps: feature encoding and parallel regression.
-First, we extract features of video and language queries in the feature encoding phrase.
-Then a language-modulated transformer with an encoder-decoder structure is adopted to capture intra-modal dependencies and inter-modal interactions.
-Specifically, self-attention is applied in both encoder and decoder to capture long-term dependencies in videos and extract semantic relevance among multiple sentences in a paragraph, respectively.
-It yields contextualized representations of two modalities for subsequent parallel regression.
-Then, cross-attention in decoder is to aggregate the visual information from the entire video by using {\em languages as queries}.
-Finally, a parallel regression head directly predicts the moments for all language queries in parallel.
+As shown in Fig. \ref{fig3}, the pipeline of our proposed PRVG consists two steps: feature encoding and parallel regression.
+First, we extract features of video and sentence descriptions in the feature encoding phrase.
+In the parallel regression phrase, we use Contextual Representation Encoder (CRE) to model global context and get contextual representations for both modals, then a Language Modulated Decoder (LMD) is adapted to aggregate the visual information from the entire video by using the language representations as queries.
+Finally, a Parallel Regression Head (PRH) directly predicts the temporal boundaries for all sentence descriptions in the paragraph simultaneously without extra post-processing such as Ranking or NMS.